zwang2244/bug-free-bassoon/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+Set early deadlines so that the team can jump in and help a struggling member if necessary.

 ## Add any other rules that your team establishes to help each other work effectively together